QR Codes: Best. Practice. Ever.

 2. Usage patterns.
 If you plan to use QR codes multiple times for multiple campaigns, treat each as its own campaign – complete with strategy, goals, success measures, etc. Then, for each instance, caption each code with the URL, app instructions, Call to Action and reward info.
 Set the stage for fulfillment by setting user expectations before they scan your code.
 See the example linked in section 1 above.

 3. Size and placement.
 Your 2D code must be of sufficient size, placement and proximity to be easily scanned.
 This excludes TV (too fleeting), subway (no wireless signal means no way to access the online content) and Billboard (too distant; depending on which reader software you use, your own pulse may cause your handheld phone/camera to shake too much to reliably scan the code).
-Ideal: printed material or flat surface, within arm’s reach.
-Up close and personal.
+Ideal: printed material or flat surface, within arm’s reach, up close and personal.

 4. Visual Appeal.
 You can beautify a QR code, either through free experimentation, or for a price using a reputable designer.
 It’s not just a nice touch, it’s also a branding opportunity, so we can expect this beautification trend to increase.
 Whereas the lowly barcode has faded like a footnote into the borders of package labels, the comparatively prominent physical placement of a QR code could harm the beauty of your content or its location – a slippery slope, indeed.
 Who wants a future where a physical, beautiful world is obscured by electromechanical codes?
 Fine for robots, not for me.
-Moral: beautifying your QR code makes it buzzworthy and increases sharing.
+Moral: beautifying and right-sizing your QR code makes it buzzworthy and increases sharing.

 5. Mobile-optimized.
 Create an experience that is based on portability, location, SMS, sharing, or instant fulfillment and feedback – anything but an ordinary website.
+The destination content must be consumable on a mobile device and, preferably, enrich the user experience or advance the user toward fulfillment of an expectation or promise that motivated their interest.

 My take on QR codes: end of a fad!
 They are here to stay.
 QR codes and 2D codes can help you create a satisfying customer experience and, done well, convert sales.